 (Address of landlord).
-If you do not cancel this agreement by the 45th day after all parties have signed the agreement, the landlord will be required to file a copy of the agreement with the Rent Board no later than the 59th day after all parties have signed the agreement by the 59th day, you may file a copy, and you shall also have the option to void any language in the agreement in which you have waived your rights or released claims.
+If you do not cancel this agreement by the 45th day after all parties have signed the agreement, the landlord will be required to file a copy of the agreement with the Rent Board no later than the 59th day after all parties have signed the agreement.
+If the landlord does not file the agreement by the 59th day, you may file a copy, and you shall also have the option to void any language in the agreement in which you have waived your rights or released claims.
 Any provision of this agreement that purports to limit, restrict, or prevent you from filing a copy and/or exercising these options if the landlord has not filed by the 59th day, shall be void and unenforceable."